pandegroup/IRMSD/README.md

 After installation, you may run `python/IRMSD/test.py` to run the regression test suite.

+Note: The version of clang in current versions of OS X does not support OpenMP, so parallel execution will not work on that platform.

 # Non-Python languages

 No wrappers for non-Python languages are currently distributed.
 However, the